Can supply be secure with so much electricity provided by wind and solar energy?

-Renewable energy already provides over 60 percent of Germany’s electricity supply at certain times, and this share will continue to increase in the coming years.
-The various renewable sources complement each other.
-Pilot projects have shown that it is possible to combine power generation from the various types of plants, thus enabling them to provide a far more reliable supply of electricity.
+Renewable energies already provide over 60 percent of Germany’s electricity supply at certain times, and this share will continue to increase in the coming years.
+The various renewable energies complement each other.
+Pilot projects have shown that it is possible to combine power generation from the various types of plant, thus enabling them to provide a far more reliable supply of electricity.
 At times when there is no sunshine or wind, flexible conventional power plants bridge the gap.
 Gas power plants work particularly well in such cases, but pumped storage plants and bioenergy plants are also able to provide electricity quickly.
-However, the plan is that storage systems will bridge the gap during such periods in the future.
+However, the plan is that in the medium to long term, storage systems will bridge the gap during such periods in the future.

 Electricity consumers also play an important role.
 They can be given incentives to use electricity when supply is high, such as times of high winds.
 Large-scale consumers – factories or cold storage warehouses, for example – can significantly reduce the burden on the overall system in this way.

 The great challenge is to restructure the electricity market.
+Germany has started a reform process in this field and put initial measures in place.
 Flexibility is important.
 All actors in the electricity market must react as well as possible to the fluctuations in the electricity generated by wind and solar energy.
-At the same time, there must be competition between the various balancing options in order to keep the overall costs low.
+At the same time, networks need competition between the various balancing options in order to keep the overall costs low.

 Transnational grid expansion and the integration of what were previously separate regional electricity markets in Europe are also bringing about greater stability and flexibility in Germany.